-In addition to our own collection, partnerships with SNAP (Solano, Napa, and Partners), SuperSearch (North Bay Cooperative Library System) provide access to millions of books and other media materials from other systems in Northern California.
-Both catalogs are available on the library website.
+In addition to our own collection, partnership with SNAP (Solano, Napa, and Partners) provides access to millions of books and other media materials from various libraries in Solano and Napa Counties.
+The SNAP catalog is available on the library website.
+The library also provides access to over 10,000 e-books, a collection that is compatible with various portable devices.